-The final collapse of the Chinese Imperial Government at the start of the 20th Century brings a 30-year period of instability to China during which the nationalist Guomindang (Nationalist Party), headed by Chiang Kai-shek, battle the Chinese Communist Party (CCP), headed by Mao Tse-Tung, for ultimate control.
+The final collapse of the Chinese Imperial Government at the start of the 20th Century brings a 30-year period of instability to China during which the nationalist Guomindang (Nationalist Party), headed by Chiang Kai-shek, battle the Chinese Communist Party (CCP), headed by Mao Tse-Tung.

-Across the East China Sea, Japan becomes progressively more nationalistic and militaristic, seeing in China an opportunity to expand on territory occupied in Manchuria (now Dongbei Pingyuan, north of Korea) and Shandong Province (across the Yellow Sea from Korea) after the Russo-Japanese War (1904-05) and during the First World War.
+Across the East China Sea, Japan becomes progressively more nationalistic and militaristic, seeing in China an opportunity to expand on territory occupied in Manchuria (now Dongbei Pingyuan, north of Korea) and Shandong Province (across the Yellow Sea from Korea).

 The Japanese military is steeped in the tradition of unquestioning loyalty to the emperor.
 Commands from superior officers are regarded as equivalent to commands from the emperor himself.
 Military leaders have direct access to the emperor and the authority to transmit his pronouncements directly to the troops.
 The emperor is considered divine and the seat of ultimate power.
 More background.

 Born on 25 June 1892 at Chiyoda in Chiba Prefecture east of Tokyo.

 1914 - The First World War begins in August.
 Many new and deadly technologies are introduced to the battlefield during the war.
 One of the most sinister is the use of chemical weapons like chlorine gas, phosgene and mustard gas.

 1918 - At the end of the First World War the Japanese Army sets up a unit to study techniques for biological warfare.

 1920 - Ishii completes his medical degree and joins the Army Medical Corps.
 He is assigned to the 1st Army Hospital and Army Medical College in Tokyo.